 7. Delegation of Authority.
 Following the authorization of a pool of cash or shares of Common Stock to be available for Awards, the Committee may authorize the Chief Executive Officer of the Corporation or a committee consisting solely of members of the Board to grant individual Employee Awards from such pool pursuant to such conditions or limitations as the Committee may establish.
 The Committee may also delegate to the Chief Executive Officer and to other executive officers of the Corporation its administrative duties under this Plan (excluding its granting authority) pursuant to such conditions or limitations as the Committee may establish.
-The Committee may establish.
-The Committee may establish.
-The Committee may establish.
 The Committee may engage or authorize the engagement of a third party administrator to carry out administrative functions under the Plan.